aurovrata/post-my-contact-form-7/README.txt

 As of now there is no special upgrade notes, simply  follow the normal plugin update process.

 == Change Log ==
+= 5.4.3 =
+* fix compatibility of mappings handled with filter.
 = 5.4.2 =
 * imrpove admin js field tag scanner.
 = 5.4.1 =